Whitefeather Forest Research Co-operative

 There is much power in our Ojibway knowledge tradition that is only now becoming acknowledged by the larger society.
 While many of our ways of gaining understanding and perception are unique to our Ojibway culture, what they allow us to learn can be understood by people of other cultures.
 Recently, we carried out a research project with archaeologists from Lakehead University in the Whitefeather Forest.
 Our Elders knowledge of the location heritage sites led to a successful joint project.
 The researchers were impressed with the knowledge of our Elders about these sites.

 This heritage research was undertaken within the framework established by the Whitefeather Forest Research Cooperative.
 In this project Pikangikum partnered with Lakehead University and Ontario Parks.
-For more information, see the slideshow about the heritage research in the Whitefeather Forest.

 The Whitefeather Forest Research Cooperative agreement was signed in 2004 when Pikangikum Elders, leaders and other community members gathered for a feast and celebration with our research partners.
 The WFRC Agreement embodies the bringing together of different knowledge traditions to support research that in turn supports sustaining the land and the development of new knowledge for the benefit of humanity.
 Membership in the Whitefeather Forest Research Co-operative is based on agreement on protocols for research in the Whitefeather Forest.